 - Kadota, the original ‘Fig Newton’ fig (yellowish skin, amber flesh)

-TIP: To preserve ripe figs for a few days, dunk them in a solution of 1 part vinegar to 3 parts water.
+Figs are incredibly delicate, so careful handling is in order.
+To preserve ripe figs for a few days, dunk them in a solution of 1 part vinegar to 3 parts water.
 Pat dry and store in a single layer the refrigerator on a paper towel, loosely covered.
 This works with delicate berries, too.

 This baked Brie with figs appetizer is stunning, and really fun to present to a crowd.
 And like I said up top, don’t be afraid to serve it for dessert, either!
 If you do decide to try it as dessert, I think it would be amazing with Carr’s Whole Wheat Crackers ~ they’re slightly sweet, kind of like an adult version of a graham cracker.

-Wine pairings for Baked Brie with Figs and Honey~
+Wine pairings for Baked Brie with Figs and Honey

 - Champagne, if you’re in the mood to splurge